Brewing: By-products

 Brewing by-products are "spent grain" and the sediment (or "dregs") from the filtration process which may be dried and resold as "brewers dried yeast" for poultry feed, or made into yeast extract which is used in brands such as Vegemite and Marmite.
 The process of turning the yeast sediment into edible yeast extract was discovered by German scientist Justus von Liebig.

 Brewer's spent grain (also called spent grain, brewer's grain or draff) is the main by-product of the brewing process; it consists of the residue of malt and grain which remains in the lauter tun after the lautering process.
 It consists primarily of grain husks, pericarp, and fragments of endosperm.
 As it mainly consists of carbohydrates and proteins, and is readily consumed by animals, spent grain is used in animal feed.
 Spent grains can also be used as fertiliser, whole grains in bread, as well as in the production of flour and biogas.
 Spent grain is also an ideal medium for growing mushrooms, such as shiitake, and some breweries are already either growing their own mushrooms or supplying spent grain to mushroom farms.
 Spent grains can be used in the production of red bricks, to improve the open porosity and reduce thermal conductivity of the ceramic mass.

 Brewing industry

-The brewing industry is a global business, consisting of several dominant multinational companies and many thousands of other producers known as microbreweries or regional breweries or craft breweries depending on size, region, and marketing preference.
-More than 133 e9L are sold per year—producing total global revenues of $294.5 billion (£147.7 billion) as of 2006.
-SABMiller became the largest brewing company in the world when it acquired Royal Grolsch, brewer of Dutch premium beer brand Grolsch.
-InBev was the second-largest beer-producing company in the world and Anheuser-Busch held the third spot, but after the acquisition of Anheuser-Busch by InBev, the new Anheuser-Busch InBev company is currently the largest brewer in the world.
+The brewing industry is a global business, consisting of several dominant multinational companies, as well as many thousands of smaller producers - regional breweries, craft or microbreweries, and brewpubs.
+Global beer production was approximately 1.88 billion hectolitres in 2025.

+The industry has undergone substantial consolidation since the late 20th century.
+Anheuser-Busch InBev is the world's largest brewing company by beer production volume.
+The company was formed when InBev acquired Anheuser-Busch in 2008 and expanded substantially through its acquisition of SABMiller in 2016.
+Other major brewing groups include Heineken, China Resources Snow Breweries, Carlsberg and Molson Coors.

 Brewing at home is subject to regulation and prohibition in many countries.
 Restrictions on homebrewing were lifted in the UK in 1963, Australia followed suit in 1972, and the US in 1978, though individual states were allowed to pass their own laws limiting production.